 Disadvantages of Electron Microscopes

 Electron microscopes utilize a beam of electrons in order to create an image of much higher magnification and resolution when compared to standard light microscopes.

-There are two types of electron microscope: scanning electron microscope (SEM) and transmission electron microscopes (TEM) which both use electrons to produce an image but use them in different ways.
+There are two types of electron microscopes: the scanning electron microscope (SEM) and the transmission electron microscope (TEM).
+Both of these electron microscopes use electrons to produce an image but use them in different ways.

 SEM’s uses a primary electron beam which scans across the surface of the specimen and interacts and excites secondary electrons on the surface of the sample.
 This emits a signal that allows the SEM to build an image.

-TEM’s emit a high voltage electron beam through a thin slice of the specimen and the structure of the specimen is constructed and magnified by a photographic plate, fluorescent screen or a sensor which records the spatial variation and density of the resulting electron beam.
+TEM’s emit a high voltage electron beam through a thin slice of the specimen.
+The structure of the specimen is constructed and magnified by a photographic plate, fluorescent screen or a sensor which records the spatial variation and density of the resulting electron beam.

+Disadvantages of Electron Microscopes